Jzukas125/Obsidian-Notes/CyberSecruity/Certifications/Security+/CompTIA Security+ Practice Tests/Chapter 4 Domain 4.0 Security Operations.md

 C. Root cause analysis
 D. Eradication

 Threat hunting is the process of searching for threats, often using IoCs.
-Root cause analysis looks for the underlying cause of an issue or event, and eradication is the complete removal of a threat or artifacts of malicious activit
+Root cause analysis looks for the underlying cause of an issue or event, and eradication is the complete removal of a threat or artifacts of malicious activity.

+4 C is correct
+Greg wants to gain admission to a network which is protected by a network access control (NAC) system that recognized the hardware address of systems.
+How can he bypass this protection?
+A. Spoof a legitimate IP address.
+B. Conduct a denial-of-service attack against the NAC system.
+C. Use MAC cloning to clone a legitimate MAC address.
+D. None of the above.

+Greg can clone a mac address.
+Greg can do this by checking for a MAC label on some devices or by capturing traffic on the network if he can physically access it.

+5 B is correct
+Melissa’s organization has deployed a firewall that uses three interfaces to provide services.
+The first interface connects to the Internet, the second to a network where the organization’s web servers reside, and the third to a secured network where the organization’s workstations are connected.
+What type of firewall architecture has Melissa’s organization deployed?
+A. An ACL
+B. A screened subnet
+C. A binary firewall
+D. A multihomed, multiroute NGFW

+A screened subnet designs use a firewall with three interfaces, one for the internet or an untrusted network, one for a protected but front-facing network, and for one for a shielded or protected network.
+ACL (access control list) use rules to control access.
+NGFW can be multihomed but not multirouted.

+# 11-20
+11.